WestCoastInformatics/wci-mt2-service/README.md

 ## Build, Test, Install, Release
-Run these commands from a command prompt in a the root directory of the project Run this to build the project without running tests
+Run these commands from a command prompt in a the root directory of the project Run this to build the project without running tests (Do not run this command at the moment)

 ```sh
   $ make build